MockbaTheBorg/RunCPM/readme.md

 CP/M only supported 16 disk drives: A: to P:, so creating other letters above P won't work, same goes for user areas above 15 (F).

 **Available CCPs :**<br>
-RunCPM can run on its internal CCP (beta) or using binary CCPs from real CP/M computers.
+RunCPM can run on its internal CCP or using binary CCPs from real CP/M computers.
 A few CCPs are provided:

 * **CCP-DR** - Is the original CCP from Digital Research.<br>
 * **CCP-CCPZ** - Is the Z80 CCP from RLC and others.<br>